-Approximately 88% of our revenues were earned on a project basis and recognized through the percentage of completion method of accounting.
+Approximately 87% of our revenues were earned on a project basis and recognized through the percentage of completion method of accounting.
 Under this method as provided by American Institute of Certified Public Accountants Statement of Position 81-1, "Accounting for Performance of Construction-Type and Certain Production-Type Contracts," contract revenue recognizable at any time during the life of a contract is determined by multiplying expected total contract revenue by the percentage of contract costs incurred at any time to total estimated contract costs.
 More specifically, as part of the negotiation and bidding process in which we engage in connection with obtaining installation contracts, we estimate our contract costs, which include all direct materials (exclusive of rebates), labor and subcontract costs and indirect costs related to contract performance, such as indirect labor, supplies, tools, repairs and depreciation costs.
-These contract costs are included in our results of operations under the caption "Cost of services."
+These contract costs are included in our results of operations under the caption "Cost of Services."
 Then, as we perform under those contracts, we measure such costs incurred, compare them to total estimated costs to complete the contract, and recognize a corresponding proportion of contract revenue.
 Labor costs are considered to be incurred as the work is performed.
 Subcontract labor is recognized as the work is performed, but is generally subjected to approval as to milestones or other evidence of completion.
 Non-labor project cost consists of purchased equipment, prefabricated materials and other materials.
 Purchased equipment on our projects is substantially produced to job specifications and is a value added element to our work.
 The costs are considered to be incurred when title is transferred to us, which typically is upon delivery to the worksite.
 Prefabricated materials, such as ductwork and piping, are generally performed at our shops and recognized as contract costs when fabricated for the unique specifications of the job.
-Other materials cost are not significant and are generally recorded when delivered to the worksite.
-This measurement and comparison process requires updates to the estimate of total costs to complete the contract, and these updates may include subjective assessments.
+Other materials cost are not significant and are

 Our contracts typically provide for a schedule of billings or invoices to the customer based on reaching agreed- upon milestones or as we incur costs.
 The schedules for such billings usually do not precisely match the schedule on which we incur costs.
 As a result, contract revenues recognized in the statement of operations can and usually do differ from amounts that can be billed or invoiced to the customer at any point during the contract.
-Amounts by which cumulative contract revenues recognized on a contract as of a given date exceed cumulative billings to the customer under the contract are reflected as a current asset in our balance sheet under the caption "Costs and estimated earnings in excess of billings."
-Amounts by which cumulative billings to the customer under a contract as of a given date exceed cumulative contract revenues recognized on the contract are reflected as a current liability in our balance sheet under the caption "Billings in excess of costs and estimated earnings."
+Amounts by which cumulative contract revenues recognized on a contract as of a given date exceed cumulative billings."
+Amounts by which cumulative billings to the customer under the caption "Costs and estimated earnings in excess of billings."
+Amounts by which cumulative billings to the customer under a contract as of a given date exceed cumulative contract are reflected as a current liability in our balance sheet under the caption "Billings in excess of costs and estimated earnings."